yueatsprograms/Stochastic_Depth/README.md

 Deep Networks with Stochastic Depth
 ====================
 This repository hosts the Torch 7 code for the paper _Deep Networks with Stochastic Depth_ available at http://arxiv.org/abs/1603.09382.
 For now, the code reproduces the results in Figure 3 for CIFAR-10 and CIFAR-100, and Figure 4 left for SVHN.
-The code for the 1202-layer network on CIFAR-10 (which requires some memory optimization) will be available very soon.
+The code for the 1202-layer network on CIFAR-10 (which requires some memory optimization) in Figure 4 right will be available very soon.

 ### Prerequisites
 - Torch 7 and CUDA with the basic packages (nn, optim, image, cutorch, cunn).